2019 Modern Slavery and Human Trafficking Statement

 This statement sets out LivaNova’s commitment towards these efforts for the fiscal year ending 31 December 2019.

 As part of our initiative to identify and mitigate risks, LivaNova has taken the following steps and is continuously working to further improve our policies and practices to ensure materials and services provided to LivaNova are procured only from suppliers who share this same level of commitment.

 Policies and Internal Accountability

-The Code of Business Conduct and Ethics is available, along with communication channels for reporting violations or concerns in good-faith.
+The Code of Ethics and Business Conduct is available, along with communication channels for reporting violations or concerns in good-faith in the hyperlinks provided.

-Prior to engaging with a third-party supplier, LivaNova evaluates suppliers through a risk based business review process.
+In addition, prior to engaging with a third-party direct supplier, LivaNova evaluates direct suppliers through a risk-based business review process.
 Suppliers are expected to comply with applicable laws and regulations, including those related to slavery and human trafficking, as typically specified in our purchase order terms and conditions, contracts, or agreements.